 Read more stories about India:

-This project is supported by a United Way World grant made possible by Eli Lilly and Company Foundation (Lilly Foundation).
+This project was supported by a United Way World grant made possible by Eli Lilly and Company Foundation (Lilly Foundation).